sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 ## Testing Plan

 To test the capability of GCU to dynamically update ACLs, we will utilize various Json Patch files to create, update, and remove various ACL Tables and Rules.
-The contents of the Json Patch files, as well as additional details about verification processes, will be defined in [JSON Patch Files and Expected Results](json-patch-files-and-expected-results).
+The contents of the Json Patch files, as well as additional details about verification processes, will be defined in the last section of this document, **JSON Patch Files and Expected Results**.

 ### Test Case # 1 - Create and apply custom ACL table without rules